aminabhi50/Traffic-Sign-Recognition/README.md

 To contact send an email to (aminabhi50@gmail.com)

 ## Version History
+* 1.0 - Final Release

 ## License
+This project is open source.

 ## Project Status
-The project is completed, but one can modify it by adding image preprocessing technique such as data augmentation, and more layers to custom CNN model, to achieve better performance.
+The project is completed, but one can modify it by adding image preprocessing techniques such as data augmentation, and more layers to custom CNN model, to achieve better performance.